zydro-marine-oss/depscan/README.md

 **!!!
 This is AI slop.
 Use at your own risk. !!!**

+## Why use this?

+Review your codebase for licenses for due diligence or technical auditing.

+## Overview

 Scans one or more GitHub organizations’ repositories for **`package.json`**, **`requirements.txt`**, **`pyproject.toml`** (PEP 621 `project` / Poetry / Flit metadata), **`setup.py`** (`install_requires` / `extras_require` via AST), and each **`Dockerfile`** ( **`apt`** / **`apt-get install`** and **`git clone`** in `RUN`, shell or JSON form).
 It resolves **registry-declared** licenses from npm and PyPI only, and writes **CSV on stdout** (summarized license families) or full-detail CSV/Excel files.

 This reports direct dependencies listed in those manifest files, not full transitive closure from lockfiles.
 Python manifests skip `node_modules`, `__pycache__`, `.git`, typical venv dirs, and Poetry/path/git URL deps that are not PyPI names.